Understanding the Shadows in Plato’s Allegory of the Cave: A Discussion of Techne

 Another triter example to help us understand how technology determines our actions and relations to each other is with the writer John Green.
 While Mr. Green has certainly “hit the mark” with his discussions of Aristotle’s hamartia in his popular online videos, he misunderstands Aristotle’s analysis of the ‘slavish’ behaviour of most human beings in relation to the technites or artisans of society in his critique of Aristotle’s understanding of freedom which Aristotle provides in his Nicomachean Ethics.
 Mr. Green is, undoubtedly, a techne, and his writings have enchanted many young people into a love of reading (including my own children).
 But in order for Mr. Green’s writings to reach my children, somewhere men and women must work the midnight shift on the printing presses to meet the deadlines imposed by others who wish to get his books to print and to the market.
 These workers are not Disney’s seven dwarves who whistle while they work nor are they Santa’s elves.
 They are engaged in the ‘slavish’ behaviour which has been determined by the technites in order to meet the ‘needs’ or ‘uses’ of our society, in this case, the love of Mr. Green’s books.
 Mr. Green is not a William Blake who sees his work from its inception as idea to the completion and perfection of its production.
 Mr. Green must rely on others, for another and in another, in order for his works to reach his audience.
 In the allegory of the Cave, Mr. Green is among the artisans who create the artifacts and tend the fire that lights up the shadows that constitute the walls of the Cave.
-This lighting, the works reaching his audience, requires the “slavish behaviour” of other human beings in order to bring it about.
+This lighting, the works reaching his audience, requires the “slavish behaviour” of other human beings, according to Aristotle, in order to bring it about.

 When I look out my window and see the foreign workers of Singapore building the condominium next door, I see that these workers are ‘enslaved’ to the ends put forward in the blueprint of the “architect”.
 “Architect” is a combination of the two Greeks words: “arche” meaning ‘first’ or ‘primary’ and ‘techne’, the “artisan” who is the source of the ideas or ‘know how’ for the design of the condominium.
 The completion of the condominium is ‘in another’ or ‘through another’, and its use is ‘for another’, someone other than the architect herself.
 The workers are not free to go outside of the design of the techne, the plan in the blueprint.
 Their behaviour is ‘slavish’ in the words of Aristotle; it is the techne who enjoys the freedom to create even though she may be limited by the possibilities of the materials used to construct the building, etc.